open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - Memory profiling is **opt-in**.
 - Live heap tracking has bounded memory usage in the profiler, with both a global cap and a per-process cap, so one pathological or high-allocation process cannot exhaust resources needed to profile other processes.
 - Existing stack unwinding code paths are reused; no new unwinder.
-- Probes inside libraries `dlopen`'d after process start are eventually picked up.
+- Probes inside libraries `dlopen`'d after process start are picked up within a bounded latency; we propose a 5s minimum frequency aligning with the existing polling infrastructure.
 - Output is standard OTLP profiles using existing sample-type conventions (`alloc_space/bytes`, `alloc_objects/count`, optionally `inuse_space/bytes` and `inuse_objects/count`).
 - The feature respects the profiler's existing sample budget; memory events cannot starve on-CPU profiling.
 - Compatible with x86-64 and arm64 Linux, maintaining the profiler's existing kernel version requirements.